Anita Soina: Early childhood and activism

 As a child, she recalls spending time with her grandfather who had a passion for politics and leadership.
 "He used to ask us to keep quiet so he could listen to the news on the radio.
 He gave me a love for understanding what is going on in my country.
 I knew I was going to run for political office someday," she laughs.

 Her journey to leadership began in high school where she chaired her local scouting club.
 She also took a keen interest in the United Nations Sustainable Development Goals (SDGs).
 "Eventually, I settled on getting involved with the goal on climate action because I felt it needed more young voices," she said.

 Her first environmental projects focused on tree planting, an easy place for young people with limited finances to start.
 However, she soon realized that many young activists, including herself, often felt disconnected from sustainable development and conservation due to the technical language and jargon too often used by these sectors.

 Anita Soina remembers a time when her community would drive livestock down to the banks of the great Mara River in Kenya.

 "We'd water the animals, swim, fetch water for our homes and wash clothes," she said.

-Today, the mighty waterway is a shadow of its former self – a victim of deforestation, mining, poor resource management and climate change.
+The waterway has been affected by deforestation, mining, resource management, and climate change.

 On a recent visit to her family home, the 23-year-old climate and water activist said she was shocked to watch people using stepping stones to cross the river, rather than bridges which were once a necessity.

 Today, Soina is focusing her activism on water security, as well as good sanitation practices, in order to protect the world's remaining resources.
 This month, she kicks off a two-year tenure as the Global Youth Champion for the UN-hosted Sanitation and Water for All global partnership (SWA).

 Activism and service run deep in Soina's blood.